Contents

 Advertising walled garden examples

-From the definition, you can probably guess what “large tech companies” we refer to when discussing advertising walled gardens.
+From the definition, you can probably guess what “big tech companies” we refer to when discussing advertising walled gardens.

 The best examples are brands like Alphabet (the parent company of Google), Meta, Amazon, Linkedin, Pinterest, Snapchat, TikTok, and Spotify.
 In fact, the total global digital advertising revenue of these companies was estimated at 77% in 2022 (vs. 23% of the open internet) and is projected to grow even further, accounting for 82% in 2026.